--

 Excess on occasion is exhilarating.
 It prevents moderation from acquiring the deadening effect of a habit.

-God is a comic playing to an audience that's afraid to laugh.
+God is a comedian whose audience is afraid to laugh.

 Access to power must be confined to those who are not in love with it.